SuyashAgarwal14/Python-baisics/README.md

 To run the Python scripts in this repository, you need to have Python installed on your system.
 If you don't have Python installed, you can download it from the official website: https://www.python.org/downloads/

 ## Usage
 Each script or notebook in this repository demonstrates a specific Python concept.
-Simply navigate to the script or notebook you're interested in and run it using your Python interpreter or Jupyter notebook.
+Simply navigate to the script you're interested in and run it using your Python interpreter or Jupyter notebook.

 ## Contributing
 Contributions are welcome!
 Please read the contributing guidelines before making any changes.